Ginger cat mascot holding a tiny blue-glowing character figurine on its paw

 The Mouth Shapes That Make Lip Sync Work

-In our testing with 50+ custom brand characters, the Rive blueprint approach consistently delivers sub-16ms frame times -- that is 60fps minimum on even budget hardware.
+In our testing with 50+ custom brand characters, the Rive blueprint approach consistently delivers sub-16ms frame times -- that is 60fps minimum on even budget hardware, with the WebGL2 runtime reaching 120fps on capable devices.

 For a deep technical dive into the animation engine, see the Lip Sync API guide.